 - 4.1 The Policy Framework sets out those plans and strategies that must be adopted by a meeting of the full Council and, once agreed, set the parameters within which an executive decision may be made without either referral back to Council for consent or following urgency procedures.
-The process for formulation and approval of a plan or strategy within the Policy Framework, and the process to be followed where a decision maker is minded to determine a matter in terms contrary to the plan or, as the case may be, the strategy adopted or approved by the Authority, is set out in the Budget and Policy Framework Procedure Rules at Part 3 (Section 4) of this Constitution. - 4.2 The Policy Framework is formed of the following: - 4.2.1 Those plans and strategies required by the Local Authorities (Functions and Responsibilities) (England) Regulations 2000 (as amended) to be approved or adopted by the Council: - (a) Annual Library Plan; - (b) Crime and Disorder Reduction Strategy; - (c) Development plan documents, including and for the purposes of public consultation or for the purposes of submission to the Secretary of State or any Minister of the Crown;
+The process for formulation and approval of a plan or strategy within the Policy Framework, and the process to be followed where a decision maker is minded to determine a matter in terms contrary to the plan or, as the case may be, the strategy adopted or approved by the Authority, is set out in the Budget and Policy Framework Procedure Rules at Part 3 (Section 4) of this Constitution. - 4.2 The Policy Framework is formed of the following: - 4.2.1 Those plans and strategies required by the Local Authorities (Functions and Responsibilities) (England) Regulations 2000 (as amended) to be approved or adopted by the Council1: